 John: NVM, it’s too late….

 And indeed, it was too late.
 Needless to say, I keep my phone on during the night.
-I might point out to my children that they should just kind of count on me being asleep after 9:00, they can skip the “are you awake?”
+Still, I might point out to my children that they should just kind of count on me being asleep after 9:00, they can skip the “are you awake?”
 Let’s not mince words.
 I am asleep.
 It will save them and me time.
 Just ask what you need to ask and let’s move on to getting back to sleep.

 I love you each.
 Goodnight.
 Mom